Updated Mar 06, 2026

 Do staff have the resources they need?

-Access to well-equipped labs, workshops and current software allows staff to teach contemporary methods and give students the hands-on practice they expect.
-Regular training for staff on tools such as digital modelling and CNC equipment keeps delivery aligned to industry practice.
-Investment here is not only about equipment; it is also about enabling staff to design sessions that integrate practical and theoretical learning without overloading students.
+Access to well-equipped labs, workshops and current software helps staff teach contemporary methods and give students the hands-on practice they expect, which mirrors patterns in mechanical engineering students' views on learning resources.
+Regular training on tools such as digital modelling and CNC equipment keeps delivery aligned with industry practice.
+Investment is not only about equipment.
+It also enables staff to design sessions that integrate practical and theoretical learning without overloading students.

 What needs to change in assessment and feedback?

-Students ask for assessment that mirrors authentic engineering tasks and for feedback they can use immediately.
+Students ask for assessment that mirrors authentic engineering tasks and feedback they can use immediately, echoing mechanical engineering students' perspectives on assessment methods.
 Provide annotated exemplars, checklist-style rubrics and sample marked scripts.
-Map marking criteria to learning outcomes in straightforward language and agree visible turnaround expectations across modules.
-Short feedback loops during labs and problem classes help students correct course before summative points.
+Map marking criteria to learning outcomes in straightforward language, and agree clear turnaround expectations across modules.
+Short feedback loops during labs and problem classes help students correct course before summative assessments.

 What have we learned from online delivery?

-Remote components remain useful when they have a specific purpose, such as pre-lab preparation, simulation practice or collaborative design reviews.
+Remote components remain useful when they have a clear purpose, such as pre-lab preparation, simulation practice or collaborative design reviews.
 Be explicit about the format, interaction and assessment fit, and rehearse use of platforms before live sessions.
-Where remote labs or demos are necessary, pair them with in-person debriefs so students can consolidate understanding and ask targeted questions.
+Where remote labs or demonstrations are necessary, pair them with in-person debriefs so students can consolidate understanding and ask targeted questions.

 What should departments do next?

-Stabilise delivery mechanics and make assessment clarity a design principle.
-Keep high-trust behaviours visible across teaching teams, monitor sentiment by cohort and segment, and close the loop with students on what has changed.
+Stabilise delivery mechanics and make assessment clarity a design principle, so students spend more time learning and less time guessing expectations.
+Keep high-trust behaviours visible across teaching teams: reliable communication, timely answers and consistent expectations.
+Monitor sentiment by cohort and segment, and close the loop with students on what has changed.
 Protect time for staff availability, retain teamwork structures that students value, and publish a concise weekly plan for each module so changes are rare and well explained.

 How Student Voice Analytics helps you

 Student Voice Analytics turns free text into actionable insight for teaching teams in mechanical engineering and related disciplines.
 It provides continuous visibility of Teaching Staff comments and sentiment over time, with drill-downs from provider to subject family and cohort.
-You can compare like for like with sector benchmarks, segment by mode, campus and year of study, and export concise summaries for programme boards, quality reviews and TEF narratives.
-The platform shows where delivery, assessment clarity or course operations most affect the student experience, and it evidences progress with repeatable measures.
+You can compare results with sector benchmarks, segment by mode, campus and year of study, and export concise summaries for programme boards, quality reviews and TEF narratives.
+The platform shows where delivery, assessment clarity or course operations most affect the student experience, and it helps you track progress with repeatable measures.
+Explore Student Voice Analytics to benchmark mechanical engineering Teaching Staff sentiment, spot delivery and feedback issues, and evidence improvements over time.

 Request a walkthrough